Liliesleaf – Rivonia Museum and heritage site.

 With the erosion of black democratic rights in South Africa, the system of legislated racial discrimination intensified.
 By 1960, South Africa was seized by an overwhelmingly oppressive Apartheid regime.

-The African National Congress (ANC) and the South African Communist Party had been officially banned, their leaders were resolute that they would not abandon the struggle, they would continue underground.
+African National Congress (ANC) and the South African Communist Party had been officially banned.
+Their leaders were resolute that they would not abandon the struggle, they would continue underground.

 Liliesleaf reopens as heritage site

 49 years since the purchase of Liliesleaf by the South African Communist Party, the doors opened to the public as a museum.
 Commemorating the liberation struggle and the prominent political leaders who once congregated at Liliesleaf, for current and future generations.
 As a unique heritage site, preserved for future generations.
-2001 saw the formation of the Liliesleaf Trust, with the key objective of restoring the buildings and at the same time preserving the authenticity of the site.
+Consequently 2001 saw the formation of the Liliesleaf Trust.
+Above all, with the key objective of restoring the buildings and at the same time preserving the authenticity of the site.

 The Liliesleaf Legacy Project started with an archeological dig by archaeologists from the National museum, Bloemfontein.
 During this excavation a large amount of original building material was found.
 This allowed many of the original sections to be restored, where this was not able to be done, concrete was used to distinguish between original and rebuilt sections.
 Approximately 60% of the building infrastructures are comprised of original brickwork.
 During this restoration, all post 1963 brickwork was discarded.